ToniTannoury/InterCollab/README.md

 - Concerning the get coins functionality,InterCollab uses [Stripe](https://stripe.com/en-gb-us) with its webhook to successfully and securely process payments from users credit cards.

--Amazon Elastic Compute Cloud [Amazon EC2](https://aws.amazon.com/ec2/) is a web service provided by Amazon Web Services (AWS) that
+-Amazon Elastic Compute Cloud [Amazon EC2](https://aws.amazon.com/ec2/) is a web service provided by Amazon Web Services (AWS) that offers resizable compute capacity in the cloud.
+It allows users to run virtual machines (known as instances) on-demand, making it a fundamental building block for cloud computing

 - [Ant Design](https://ant.design/) and [tailwindcss](https://tailwindcss.com/) where used for styling